Climate Change (Scotland) Act 2009

-The Climate Change (Scotland) Act 2009 is an Act of the Scottish Parliament concerning the setting of emissions reductions targets and certain other matters.
+The Climate Change (Scotland) Act 2009 (asp 12) is an act of the Scottish Parliament concerning the setting of emissions reductions targets and certain other matters.

 History

 Role in the formation of the first Scottish National Party government

 In May 2007 the Scottish Green Party supported Alex Salmond's first election as First Minister, and his subsequent appointments of ministers, in return for early tabling of the climate change bill and the SNP nominating a Green MSP to chair a parliamentary committee.

 Consultation

 The government consulted on the legislation and received more than 21,000 responses.
 The bill was announced in December 2008.

 Parliamentary passage

-The Bill was passed unanimously by the Scottish Parliament on 24 June 2009 and received royal assent on 4 August.
+The bill was passed unanimously by the Scottish Parliament on 24 June 2009 and received royal assent on 4 August.

 Provisions

-Provisions are included in the Act for the creation of a Scottish Committee on Climate Change, as at present the only advisory body is the UK-wide Committee on Climate Change.
+Provisions are included in the act for the creation of a Scottish Committee on Climate Change, as at present the only advisory body is the UK-wide Committee on Climate Change.
 Ministers in parliament must now report on the progress of these targets.
 As of January 2011, public sector bodies in Scotland must comply with new guidelines set out by the Scottish Government.

 The act acknowledged transport as a major source of emissions.

 The act requires that a 42% cut in greenhouse gas emissions by 2020 and 80% by 2050.

 Under an amendment to the act carried, introduced by Patrick Harvie, the legislation prevented the Scottish Government from building a new coal-fired power station at Hunterston.

 The act amended the Title Conditions (Scotland) Act 2003, by inserting a new section creating an additional personal real burden, known as a "climate change burden", which conveyancers can use in their work.

 Until 2024, the legislation required the setting of annual interim targets.